 Preserving America's Historic Gardens

-Written by Text by Caroline Seebohm; Photographs by Curtice Taylor
+Text by Caroline Seebohm; Photographs by Curtice Taylor

 From simple 18th- and early 19th-century gardens to the lavish estates of the Gilded Age, the gardens started by 1930s inmates at Alcatraz in San Francisco Bay to the centuries-old camellias at Middleton Place near Charleston, South Carolina—Rescuing Eden celebrates the history of garden design in the United States, with 28 examples that have been saved by ardent conservationists and generous private owners, and opened to the public.